-- 1. Complete Residency Determination Service [opens in a new tab]. - 2.
-High School graduate or the equivalent Applicants with equivalency certificates must meet minimum requirements set by North Carolina.
-A high school certificate is not an acceptable substitute for the diploma. - 3.
-Complete an RCC Admissions Application [opens in a new tab] in person or online.
-There is no application fee. - 4.
-Transcripts of all previous education Obtain official transcripts from all secondary and post-secondary schools attended, even if no credits were earned.
+1. Complete Residency Determination Service [opens in a new tab].

+2. High School graduate or the equivalent - Applicants with equivalency certificates must meet minimum requirements set by North Carolina.
+A high school certificate is not an acceptable substitute for the diploma.

+3. Complete an RCC Admissions Application [opens in a new tab] in person or online.
+There is no application fee.

+4. Transcripts of all previous education - Obtain official transcripts from all secondary and postsecondary schools attended, even if no credits were earned.
 Transfer credits from accredited institutions allowed when applicable.
 Official transcripts should be mailed or hand delivered in an envelope sealed by a representative of the institutions(s) attended.
-(No faxed copies will be accepted) Home-schooled graduates will need to provide a sealed official and notarized transcript including the graduation date and proof that the home school was registered with the state. - 5.
-Placement For applicants who have graduated from a high school that is legally authorized to operate in North Carolina and who graduated from that high school within five years of college enrollment, the College will follow the NCCCS Multiple Measures for Placement Policy (see Policy Using High School Transcript GPA and/or Standardized Test Scores for Placement).
-Applicants who do not meet the criteria for consideration under the Multiples Measures for Placement Policy will follow institutional assessment policies detailed in the following paragraphs.
+(No faxed copies will be accepted) Home-schooled graduates will need to provide a sealed official and notarized transcript including the graduation date and proof that the home school was registered with the state.